IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - *iat* (OPTIONAL): The issuing date in Numeric Date format [JWT, Section 4.1.6].

 The JWT access token MAY contain other parameter or extensions depending on the implementation details.

 ###### 3.71.4.2.2.1 JWT IUA extension

-The Authorization Client, Authorization Server, and Resource Server SHALL support the following extensions to the JWT access token:
+The Authorization Server and Resource Server SHALL support the following extensions to the JWT access token:

 - *subject\_name* (OPTIONAL): The user's name as String.